 “At the beginning of a novel, a writer needs confidence, but after that what’s required is persistence.
 These traits sound similar.
 They aren’t.
 Confidence is what politicians, seducers, and currency speculators have, but persistence is a quality found in termites.
 It’s the blind drive to keep on working that persists after confidence breaks down.”

 That ability to re-work a piece of copy ad nauseam is utterly unique to a writer.
 No other profession can claim that ability.
 And that, my friend, is both how to be a good writer and what separates a remarkable writer from everyone else.

 So, did I do it?
 Did I describe traits that are utterly unique to writers?

-To find out, let’s try this little experiment: remove the headline and evaluate the list based upon what I wrote.
-And then ask this question: is it unique to writers?
+To find out if this list of writing strengths is accurate, let’s try this little experiment: remove the headline and evaluate the list based upon what I wrote.
+Then ask this question: Is it unique to writers?

 And don’t forget to grab our free ebook for new writers …